MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 > [!TIP]
 > To help you get an overview over the progress of the coupling, the **Coupled to Dataverse** field shows whether a record is coupled to a [!INCLUDE [cds_long_md](includes/cds_long_md.md)] entity.
 You can use the **Coupled to Dataverse** field to filter the list of records you're synchronizing.

-## Upgrade Connections from Business Central Online to Use Certificate-Based Authentication
+## Upgrade connections from Business Central online to use certificate-based authentication

 > [!NOTE]
 > This section is relevant only for [!INCLUDE[prod_short](includes/prod_short.md)] online tenants that are hosted by Microsoft.
 Online tenants hosted by ISVs, and on-premises installations, are not affected.